About Big Buddy

 Are you a mum or carer looking for a mentor for your boy?
 Are you a man who is interested in becoming a mentor?
 Find out more right here.

 Big Buddy envisions a community in which every boy experiences a nurturing one-to-one relationship with at least one adult male.
-Our highest vision is that every fatherless boy in New Zealand will have a good male mentor to guide him into adulthood with true self-worth.
+Our highest vision is that every boy without a dad in their lives in New Zealand will have a good male mentor to guide him into adulthood with true self-worth.
 This will support him to make positive life choices and live a life of purpose and meaning as an involved member of our community.

 What's the next step?

 Contact us to take the next step in becoming a mentor and changing lives.